 Even cash advances, which have a well-deserved reputation of being costly in the long run, have become popular online as a solid way for businesses to obtain the fast cash they need.

-This setup leads to several advantages that small business owners can enjoy.
-Marketplace lenders have deep pockets, backed by billions of dollars in venture capital.
+This setup leads to several potential advantages that small business owners could enjoy.
+Some marketplace lenders have deep pockets, backed by billions of dollars in venture capital.
 These lenders are looking for innovative, forward-thinking companies that can help translate their investment into big profits.

 Surprisingly, many entrepreneurs seem to be unaware of the opportunities available through marketplace lending.
 Only 18 percent of those looking for small business loans sought online opportunities during the first half of 2014.